pavitrachavda97/Snake-and-Ladder/README.md

 To run this project follow steps:
    1. Write "javac sal.java" then press enter
-   2. Write "java sal.java" then press enter
+   2. Write "java sal" then press enter
    3. Ready to play..